List of Colorado Rockies broadcasters: Television

 Drew Goodman, Ryan Spilborghs and Jeff Huson call the Rockies games on television.
 Goodman's home run call is, "take a good look, you won't see it for long!"

-As of 2022, Rockies pregame and postgame shows are handled by Jenny Cavnar, Kelsey Wingert, Marc Stout and Cory Sullivan.
+As of 2023, Rockies pregame and postgame shows are handled by Jenny Cavnar, Kelsey Wingert, Marc Stout, Cory Sullivan and Ryan Lavarnway.
 Wingert, Cavnar and Stout also offer on-camera in-game commentary from the stands.
 Ryan Spilborghs sometimes calls games in the broadcast booth in the absence of Huson.
 Both Huson and Spilborghs will also occasionally appear on pregame and postgame shows.

-The Rockies cable television affiliate is AT&T SportsNet Rocky Mountain.
+The Rockies cable television affiliate was AT&T SportsNet Rocky Mountain from 1997 to 2023, when the network shut down.
 In previous years, over-the-air broadcasts were carried on KWGN-TV from 1993–2002, and on KTVD (Channel 20; UPN affiliate until 9/5/06, after which it joined MyNetworkTV) from 2003–2008.